armsvb/Automata/README.md

 # Automata
 Automata PLC

-Software to turn an ordinary computer into a PLC.
+Turn a Raspberry Pi or an ordinary computer into a PLC.